 Deep learning is a type of machine learning based on a multi-layer model.
 This means that this multi-layered aspect causes each layer of the algorithm to use the previous one as the parameters.
 As a result, learning the system consists of updating connections after each new stimulus.
 This solution is created by IT systems called a neural network.
-Their design and functioning is similar to the work of a human brain.
-In other words, computer models learn when analysing input and output data.
+Their design and functioning are similar to the work of a human brain.
+In other words, computer models learn when analyzing input and output data.

 Strong AI, Full AI or Artificial General Intelligence

 Deep learning is a new approach to automated learning but it features some limitations.
-Artificial intelligence systems are highly specialised.
+Artificial intelligence systems are highly specialized.
 They are able to handle a narrow goal instead of all types of problems.
 In certain areas, machines have already achieved a level that is not possible to be achieved by a man.
-When artificial intelligence is portrayed as “strong”, “full” or “general” (AGI), the current solutions are only a small part of a bigger picture.
+When artificial intelligence is portrayed as "strong”, "full” or "general” (AGI), the current solutions are only a small part of a bigger picture.

 Driving force of the history

 Richard Barbrook has observed that the vision of the future of the 21st century is the same as in the second half of the 20th century.
 In his opinion, we are still living outside of the present because we have been tempted by digital liberation for years.
-The vision of computerised future has become our driving force, the drive of history.
+The vision of the computerized future has become our driving force, the drive of history.